Dyalog/ride/docs/protocol.md

 ["EchoInput",{"input":"      1 2 3+4 5 6\n"}] // Interpreter -> RIDE
 ["AppendSessionOutput",{"result":["5 7 9"]}]  // Interpreter -> RIDE
 ```
-These two perform essentially the same job except that in the second case a `"\n"` must be added to every element of `result`.
+These two perform essentially the same task except that `AppendSessionOutput` needs extra `"\n"`-s to be appended to

-Note that RIDE can't assume that everything entered in the session should be echoed. e.g. quote quad input.
+each element of `result`.

 The interpreter informs RIDE about changes in its ability to accept user input with
 <a name=NotAtInputPrompt></a><a name=AtInputPrompt></a>